 - Shear testing from -94 - 338°F (-70 - 170°C)

 Thermal Analysis Methods

-Our thermal analysis labs analyze materials for important heat-dependent characteristics, including glass transition temperatures, phase transitions, crystallinity and more.
-We can also assist in research and development and materials characterization projects for polymers, composites, and other non-metal materials.
+Thermal Analysis tests materials for important heat-dependent characteristics, including glass transition temperatures, phase transitions, and crystallinity.
+It also aids in the research, development and materials characterization projects for polymers, composites, and other non-metal materials.

 Finite Element Analysis (FEA)

 Finite Element Analysis (FEA) services analyze the strength of complex structures and systems to provide an accurate prediction of how a material, component or structure is likely to respond when subjected to structural and/or thermal loads.